ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular-cordova/ionic-storage.md

 1. Copy them one by one into the proper `describe` block.
 1. Write the code that staisfies the requirement as you copy in each test.

+If you get stuck, sample code is included in the "Conclusion" section.

 **`getUseCelcius()`**